Electric boats for sale- a 2023 buyer's guide to going electric [with checklist]

 In addition to asking “can this boat get up onto the plane easily?” you’ll want to look for a lightweight boat with:

-• Around 15kW of power (20 hp equivalent)- for a tender with a length of around 3 or 4 metres, carrying 2 people on average, you should look for this range of power.
+• 18kW of power (20 hp equivalent)- for a tender with a length of around 3 or 4 metres, carrying 2 people on average, you should look for this range of power.
 However, if you intend to carry more people or heavier loads in your boat regularly, you may need to look at a different tender or RIB size and power mix.

 • Inboard configuration (engine mounted inside the hull)- when you buy an inboard electric tender or electric RIB, the motor and system are already installed and tested by the manufacturer to ensure that the boat has an optimised weight-to-power ratio.